Demo

 But, how will you get complete visibility of your organization’s SaaS stack?
 Worry not!
 Zluri has you covered.

-It's considered one of the best discovery engines out there with its 5 unique discovery methods, including- SSO and IDP, finance and expense management systems, direct integration with apps, desktop agents (optional), and browser extensions (optional).
+It’s considered one of the best discovery engines out there with its nine unique discovery methods, including- MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).

 So, how can data loss take place even after having a 360-degree view of your SaaS stack?
 Well, not every platform provides you with this feature, and thus, many of you end up making human errors.
 For instance, manually revoking access while offboarding multiple employees.
 Do you, as an IT admin, assure that you revoked all the app access that each offboarded employee had?
 Maybe not!